“Service to others is the rent you pay for your room here on Earth.”

 Coty Hargrove, BSW, Diplomate Certified Forensic Interviewer

 Coty received her Bachelor’s Degree in Social Work from Mary Baldwin University.
 Before working at the Valley CAC, Coty worked for Staunton Parks and Recreation watching children in the before- and after-school programs at Staunton City Schools.
 She also worked as a summer camp counselor with Camp Staunton.
-When she is not working, Coty loves reading and spending time with her friends, her husband, and her dog, Cooper.
-Coty grew up in this area and looks forward to giving back to her community in this role.
+When she is not working, Coty loves spending time with her husband, precious son, and her dog, Cooper.
+Coty grew up in this area and looks forward to giving back to her community in this impactful role.

 Savanna Kelley, Licensed Professional Counselor